 Transfer credit for courses taken previously can be given through applying for transfer credit for courses from other institutions.
 Sometimes, courses are already articulated for transfer so the process is very straightforward.
-See Chapter 13 The BC Transfer Process.
+See Chapter 13 The BC Transfer Process (#part-13-bc-transfer-process).
 For courses that don't have transfer agreements between the applicable institutions, a review of the courses through examination of course outlines can be used to determine eligibility for credit.